 Add waterproofing membrane to the entire surface, and let it dry overnight before installing the granite.

 Transporting Your Granite Countertop

 Once the fabricator has finished cutting your granite, they will deliver the finished piece to your home, or you will need to pick it up.
 If you’re transporting the countertop yourself, ensure the slab stays vertical to ensure it isn’t scratched or damaged during the journey.

 Before moving the granite, cover the edges with painter’s tape to prevent scratches.
 If you’re moving it in a truck, make sure you’ve got supports in place to prevent it from shifting en route.
 Using a two-by-four A-frame bracket for moving granite will offer the best protection.

 You’ll also want to bring a few extra sets of hands.
 Granite can be much heavier than it looks—a 6-foot slab can weigh up to 400 pounds—and dropping it can be dangerous.
 Not only can it damage the stone, but also whatever it lands on (like unsuspecting toes).

 Once your granite is safely home and everyone has breathed a sigh of relief, place it on top of the base cabinet to make sure it fits.
 Giving extra support to areas where the granite has been cut (for the granite sink or stove cutouts), lay the slab on top of the base cabinets to ensure everything aligns.
 If it doesn’t fit, you’ll need to make adjustments to the granite or the wall.

 Cutting the Wall

 If you’re dealing with drywall, making modifications to get your granite countertop to fit might be as easy as using your utility knife to score the area (or create a series of small cuts to remove the drywall).
-If your wall is made of a harder material like brick, you’ll likely need to modify the granite instead.
+If your wall is a harder material like brick, you’ll likely need to modify the granite instead.